naproche/naproche/lib/tex/README.md

 the document a second time.

-## "basicnotions"
+## "basic-notions"

-`basicnotions` is used by Naproche's example formalizations of arithmetic and set theory and provides just some new commands for printing mathematical symbols and an alternative environment style for top-level sections and proofs.
+`basic-notions` is used by Naproche's example formalizations of arithmetic and set theory and provides just some new commands for printing mathematical symbols and an alternative environment style for top-level sections and proofs.